 Role of ratios: a.
-Spectral slope enhancement band ratioing can emphasise the difference between (adjacent) spectrum sections in an image, the most common being the Infra-red and red.
-Since healthy vegetation has high reflectance in IR and low in red, any IR/Red (or any visible wavelength) will enhance vegetation differences: 'the red edge' Higher values (NIR/red) = more vegetation (biomass) ... more clear than band 4 alone (see 3 slides on)
+Spectral slope enhancement

+Since healthy vegetation has high reflectance in IR and low in red, any IR/Red (or any visible wavelength) will enhance vegetation differences: 'the red edge'

+Higher values (NIR/red) = more vegetation (biomass) ... more clear than band 4 alone b. reduce topographic effect (shadow)

-b. reduce topographic effect (shadow) Digital Numbers may be composed of three elements: a.
-Atmospheric interference (e.g.haze) b.
-Illumination (angle of reflection) c.
-Albedo (surface cover) A ratio can remove / reduce the effect of illumination from topography and highlight the differences in surface cover.
+Digital Numbers may be composed of three elements:

+- a.
+Atmospheric interference (e.g. haze)

+- b.
+Illumination (angle of reflection)

+- c.
+Albedo (response to surface cover)

+A ratio can reduce the effect of illumination from topography and better highlight the differences in surface cover.